Published in January 2024

 Their freepost address is: FREEPOST NIPSO

-If NIPSO cannot investigate your complaint and your complaint requires an alternative route for independent review, NIPSO will tell you and provide you with the relevant contact details.
+If NIPSO cannot investigate your complaint and your complaint needs an alternative route for independent review, NIPSO will tell you and provide you with the relevant contact details.

 Getting help to make a complaint